Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst

 Fast radio bursts (FRBs) are millisecond-duration flashes of radio waves that originate from extragalactic distances.
 Their immense brightness temperatures imply coherent emission mechanisms, yet the identity of their progenitors remains unresolved.
 Whether all FRBs, especially the repeating and non-repeating types, emerge from a single physical class or represent distinct populations continues to be debated (e.g. \cite{Petroff2019, Cordes2019,zhang2020physical, zhang2023physics}).
 Repeaters exhibit persistent activity over months or years, whereas some FRBs—despite follow-up efforts—remain singular events.
 This observational dichotomy suggests a range of possible origins, from cataclysmic explosions to magnetospheric instabilities \cite{platts2019living, feng2022frequency}.

 The detection of FRB 200428, temporally coincident with an X-ray burst from the Galactic magnetar SGR J1935+2154, has offered a compelling data point linking magnetars to FRB production \cite{bochenek2020fast, 2020Natur.587...54C, li2021hxmt}.
-SGR J1935+2154 was subsequently detected as a radio pulsar \cite{zhu2023radio,wang2024x} by the FAST telescope \cite{li2018fast}, the pulses of which can only be seen from within the MilkyWay with current technology.
+SGR J1935+2154 was subsequently detected as a radio pulsar \cite{zhu2023radio,wang2024x} by the FAST telescope \cite{li2018fast}, the pulses of which can only be seen from within the Milky Way with current technology.
 Further episodic radio bursts from SGR J1935+2154 have also been reported \cite{kirsten2021sgr1935}.
 While this event bridged Galactic and extragalactic phenomena, its radio burst was several orders of magnitude fainter than cosmological FRBs.
 A quasi-periodic oscillation at 40 Hz observed in the associated X-ray burst \cite{li2022quasi} raises the possibility that magnetospheric oscillations may manifest across wavebands, though no periodicity was identified in the FRB itself.

-In this work, we present observations of FRB~20190122C (Sec. \ref{Data} in {\bf Methods}), a non-repeating event detected with the CHIME telescope \cite{2024ApJ...969..145C}.
-The burst profile reveals eight narrowly spaced pulses over a few milliseconds, with a striking regularity in their arrival times (as shown in \ref{profile}).
-A closer examination shows that the amplitudes decay exponentially after the strongest, third pulse.
-This pulse train structure is unlike that of typical FRBs and suggests the presence of a damped, coherent oscillation.
+In this work, we present observations of FRB~20190122C (Sec. \ref{Data} in {Methods}), a non-repeating event detected with the CHIME telescope \cite{2024ApJ...969..145C}.
+The burst profile reveals eight narrowly spaced pulses over $\sim$30 milliseconds, with an approximately regular spacing in their arrival times (as shown in \ref{profile}).
+A closer examination shows that the amplitudes decrease approximately exponentially after the strongest, third pulse.
+This pulse-train morphology is unusual among FRBs and suggests a candidate damped quasi-periodic structure.